bennywong3/1340_gp114/README.md

 Full record of today's customers (in descending order)
 ```

-The number of accumulated customers, the total number of customers today, the program ended time and a full record of today’s customers will be showed(number of customers and the respective table number)
+The number of accumulated customers, the total number of customers for today, the program ended time and a full record of today’s customers will be showed (the number of customers and the respective table number)

 # Compilation and execution instructions